Telling Our Stories – Then and Now

 The Wandering Plaque of 1911

-Join our Executive Director, Jennifer Klau, as she tells the story of becoming responsible for the fate of 500 lbs of Yiddish-engraved marble stranded in a Hartford school basement.
+Join JHSGH Executive Director, Jennifer Klau, as she tells the story of becoming responsible for the fate of 500 lbs of Yiddish-engraved marble stranded in a Hartford school basement.
 There's no instruction manual for getting access to and re-housing a massive slab of 115-year-old stone.

 The history of Greater Hartford's Jewish immigrants, their migrations into the North End and beyond is encapsulated by the stone and the tale it tells.